khuloud0/holbertonschool-hbnb/part2/README.md

 }'
 ```
 ## Testing & Validation
+Several issues were discovered during testing, mainly related to serialization, update method signatures, and repository behavior, and were resolved iteratively.

 This project was manually tested using **Swagger UI** and **curl** to ensure correct API behavior and business logic validation.